-Graduate Studies in Criminal Justice: MS & PhD - (June 8, 2016) Click HERE
+Graduate Studies in Criminal Justice: M.S. & Ph.D. - Click HERE to register and watch the informational video

 The Ph.D. in Criminal Justice trains individuals through an interdisciplinary focus in an online environment.
 The program prepares students through the core curriculum and allows for specialty training through various tracks.
 The Ph.D. in Criminal Justice opens opportunity in areas of research, academia, and management to those who are ready to advance as well as to individuals considering a career change.